 To register in one or more courses:

-First, check our course calendar to find a course date with availability, and then open the registration form (*see link below)
+First, check our course calendar to find a course date with availability, and then open and download the registration form (*see link below)

 Complete the form in full, with the course date(s) at the top; check off the appropriate box to select your courses, total up your fee, then sign and date your registration.